makerportal/TinyBlueX/README.md

 The TinyBlueX can be connected to the BLExAR iOS app.
 The code titled:
 - 'BLE_chat.ino'

-to receive text sent from the iOS device and sends it back to the iOS device.
+receives text sent from the iOS device and sends it back to the iOS device.
 It is the simplest example that demonstrates the functionality of the TinyBlueX board.

 ![TinyBlueX BLE Chat](/images/tinybluex_BLE_chat.jpeg)